-The activities of the Group in North America are performed by Taro Pharmaceuticals Inc., Taro Pharmaceuticals North America, Inc. and Taro Pharmaceuticals U.S.A., Inc. ("Taro U.S.A.").
-Taro Research Institute Ltd. in Israel provided research and development services to the Group, which, as of its merger with and into Taro in July 2012, is now performed by Taro.
-Taro International Ltd. in Israel and Taro's subsidiary in the United Kingdom are engaged in the pharmaceutical activities of the Group outside North America.
+The activities of the Group in North America are performed by Taro Pharmaceuticals Inc. ("Taro Canada"), Taro Pharmaceuticals North America, Inc. and Taro Pharmaceuticals U.S.A., Inc. ("Taro U.S.A.").
+Taro International Ltd. in Israel is engaged in the pharmaceutical activities of the Group outside North America.